DENSE: Data-Free One-Shot Federated Learning: Experiments

-\paragraph{Contribution of $\ell_{BN}$ and $\ell_{div}$} We are interested in exploring one question: during data generation, which loss function in Eq.~\ref{eq:gen_loss} contributes more?
-To answer this question, we conduct leave-one-out testing and show the results by removing $\ell_{div}$ (w/o $\ell_{div}$), and removing $\ell_{BN}$ (w/o $\ell_{BN}$).
-Additionally, we report the result by removing both $\ell_{div}$ and $\ell_{BN}$, \ie using only $\ell_{CE}$ (w/ $\ell_{CE}$).
-As illustrated in Table~\ref{abl}, using only $\ell_{CE}$ to train the generator leads to poor performance.
-Besides, removing either the $\ell_{BN}$ loss or $\ell_{div}$ loss also affects the accuracy of the global model.
+We investigate the contributions of different loss functions used in data generation.
+We conduct leave-one-out testing and show the results by removing $\mathcal{L}_{div}$ (w/o $\mathcal{L}_{div}$), and removing $\mathcal{L}_{BN}$ (w/o $\mathcal{L}_{BN}$).
+Additionally, we report the result by removing both $\mathcal{L}_{div}$ and $\mathcal{L}_{BN}$, \ie using only $\mathcal{L}_{CE}$ (w/ $\mathcal{L}_{CE}$).
+As illustrated in Table~\ref{abl}, using only $\mathcal{L}_{CE}$ to train the generator leads to poor performance.
+Besides, removing either the $\mathcal{L}_{BN}$ loss or $\mathcal{L}_{div}$ loss also affects the accuracy of the global model.
 A combination of these loss functions leads to a high performance of global model, which shows that each part of the loss function plays an important role in enhancing the generator.